Long-term, aligned private equity

 In relation to the financial reporting process :

-The Subsidiary investment holding vehicles have their own Boards and governance structure in place.
+The Subsidiary investment holding vehicles have their own Boards and governance structures in place.
 The Subsidiary Boards’ review and approve the direct investments.
 The Subsidiary investment holding vehicles are not consolidated in the group’s financial statements in accordance with IFRS 10.
 The internal control and risk management systems in relation to the financial reporting process for the subsidiaries are in line with the controls followed by the Company.

-Maintain the board as a well-functioning, balanced team led by the chair
+Establish and maintain the board as a well‑functioning, balanced team led by the chair

 The board members have a collective responsibility and legal obligation to promote the interests of the company, and are collectively responsible for defining corporate governance arrangements.
-Ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the board.
+The board should not be dominated by one person or a group of people, and each director must be able to commit the time necessary to fulfil their role.
+Ultimate responsibility for the quality and effectiveness of the board lies with the chair.

 ESO Compliance